 In Hanoi, the streets are bustling and the opportunities are abundant.
 There’s certainly no shortage of things to do and see in Hanoi.

 Walking the city without a map and no particular destination in mind will reveal the city’s wonder amidst its chaos.
 Poke your head into crowded shops and restaurants, chat with locals, walk down intriguing alleys, and weave in and out of the noisy river of motorbikes.

 I spent my first two days in Hanoi meandering the streets aimlessly as I soaked in the sensations and let my instinct lead the way.
 Hanoi rewarded my curiosity with fascinating culture and delicious food at every turn.

 I’ve never been much of a coffee drinker, but Hanoi’s strong signature brew has changed that.
 Vietnamese coffee is complex, concentrated and bold, and Hanoi’s famous egg coffee takes the flavor to an even higher level.
 Eggs, sugar, and condensed milk are whipped into a custardy foam that sits atop a steaming shot of rich coffee.
-You really must try it.
+If you’re only in Hanoi for 24 hours, you really must try it.

 Cafe Dinh, a true hidden gem, is where you’ll find some of the best egg coffee in town.
 It’s on the second floor of an aging building, accessed by stairs sandwiched between congested clothing stores.